MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/ns-ddraw-ddcaps_dx3.md

 ### -field dwSVCaps

-This value consists of one or more of the following flags that specify stereo-vision capabilities:
+This value consists of one or more of the following flags that specify stereo-vision capabilities.

 #### DDSVCAPS_RESERVED1, DDSVCAPS_RESERVED2, DDSVCAPS_RESERVED3, DDSVCAPS_RESERVED4

 Reserved flags.

 #### DDSVCAPS_STEREOSEQUENTIAL